How to Start a Business From Home

 - Get the necessary permits: Different businesses require different permits.
 For example, you need a specific licence if you want to sell food or trade in the street.
 There are also specific rules you must adhere to when selling goods online.

 To find out more on these steps, check out our guide on how to register your business as a name and entity in the United Kingdom.

 Set up your software stack

-Once your home-based business is official you can launch your website and any supporting infrastructure.
+Once your home-based business is official, it’s time to launch your website or online store, as well as any supporting infrastructure.